spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-inventory-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when you view some product offer at `http://zed.de.demo-spryker.com/product-offer-gui/view?id-product-offer={{idProductOffer}}`, you can see the `Stock` section.
+Make sure that when you view some product offer at `http://zed.de.demo-spryker.com/product-offer-gui/view?id-product-offer={{idProductOffer}}`, you the `Stock` section is displayed.

 {% endinfo_block %}